impostocaus/Group-CS110-Project-Final/README.md

 - Predatory advertising
 - Insurance risk scoring
 The purpose is not just to test recall, but to help users explore how these systems show up in daily life and where ethical concerns arise.

-- Project dependencies including third-party libraries and data
-- Configuration, installation, and execution instructions (very important if using more than base Python)
-- Sample use-cases with screenshots (including alternative text)

 - Meeting schudule
 | Day      | Time              |